OpenAstronomy/pyastro/pages/2019/schedule.rst

 Below are some notes on some important aspects of the conference program:

 *Unconference sessions*
-  During these slots, participants can run discussions, hacks, sprints, turorials or similar sessions, which they can propose during the pitches.
+  During these slots, participants can run discussions, hacks, sprints, tutorials or similar sessions, which they can propose during the pitches.
   These will run in parallel and will be selected from the proposed sessions each day.

 *Lightning talks*